We’re on the edge of history.

 “We have not had a transgender athlete compete in our Olympic trials or U.S. championships that I’m aware of,” said Hazzard, who has been with USA Track and Field for 20 years.

 But Megan says anyone who thinks it’s a cakewalk is sorely mistaken:

 “People will try to put it down by saying, ‘That’s too easy because you’re trans.’
 But what about the 500 other women who will qualify?
 There’s probably someone with the exact same story.
 I trained hard.
 I got lucky.
 I dodged injuries.
 I raced a lot, and it worked out for me.
 That’s the story for a lot of other people, too.”

 Presently, the International Olympic Committee requires men competing in the women’s division to keep their testosterone levels below a certain number.

-However, testosterone levels on the day of a race — or months before it — aren’t the only one-ups that men have.
+However, testosterone levels on the day of a race — or months before it — aren’t the only alleged advantages that males possess.

 Speaking to The Daily Caller News Foundation, former Olympic cross-country skier observed such last September: